 FAQs about Dark Cottagecore Bedrooms

-1. What colors should I use for a dark cottagecore bedrooms?
+What are the colors for dark cottagecore bedrooms?